sloont/DivWatch/README.md

-﻿# Stopwatch, but with divs.
+﻿# Stopwatch, but with divs

 Now mostly accurate!